simonesilvestroni/m2m-website/_posts/2020-01-27-review-love-field-yhhtmy-podcast.md

   - jfk assassination
   - dallas
 description: "YHHTMY podcast selected Minutes to Midnight's song 'Love Field' from the album 'After 1989' for their latest episode."
-excerpt: 'Minutes to Midnight song <em>Love Field</em> was selected for the latest episode of the podcast <em>You haven’t heard this music yet</em>.'
+excerpt: 'Minutes to Midnight’s song <em>Love Field</em> was selected for the latest episode of the podcast <em>You haven’t heard this music yet</em>.'
 ---
 ## About YHHTMY